 Difference Between Machine Learning and Predictive Analytics

-To measure the accuracy of regression models, metric like false positive rate, false negative rate, sensitivity etc. are used.
+To measure the accuracy of regression models, metrics like false positive rate, false-negative rate, sensitivity, etc. are used.

-Regression is another class of problem in machine learning where we try to predict a continuous value of a variable instead of a class unlike in classification problem.
-Regression techniques are generally used to predict the share price of a stock, sale price of a house or car, a demand for a certain item etc. When time series properties also come into play, regression problems become very interesting to solve.
+Regression is another class of problems in machine learning where we try to predict the continuous value of a variable instead of a class unlike in classification problems.
+Regression techniques are generally used to predict the share price of a stock, sale price of a house or car, a demand for a certain item, etc. When time-series properties also come into play, regression problems become very interesting to solve.
 Linear regression with ordinary least square is one of the classic machine learning algorithms in this domain.
-For time series based pattern, ARIMA, exponential moving average, weighted moving average and simple moving average are used.
+For time series based pattern, ARIMA, exponential moving average, weighted moving average, and simple moving average are used.

-To measure the accuracy of regression models, metric like mean square error, absolute mean square error, root measure square error etc. are used.
+To measure the accuracy of regression models, metrics like to mean square error, absolute mean square error, root measure square error, etc. are used.

 A predictive analyst mostly uses tools like excel.
-Scenario or goal seek are their favorite.
+Scenario or goal seek are their favourite.
 They occasionally use VBA or micros and hardly write any lengthy code.
 A machine learning engineer spends all his time writing complicated code beyond common understanding, he uses tools like R, Python, Saas.
-Programming is their major work, fixing bugs and testing on different landscape a daily routine.
+Programming is their major work, fixing bugs and testing on the different landscapes a daily routine.

 These differences also bring a major difference in their demand and salary.
 While predictive analysts are so yesterday, machine learning is the future.
 A typical machine learning engineer or data scientist (as mostly called these days) are paid 60-80% more than a typical software engineer or predictive analyst for that matter and they are the key driver in today’s technology-enabled world.
 Uber, Amazon and now self-driving cars are also possible because of them only.

-Head To Head Comparison between Machine Learning vs Predictive Analytics (Infographics)
+Head to Head Comparison between Machine Learning and Predictive Analytics (Infographics)

-Below is the top 7 Comparision between Machine Learning vs Predictive Analytics
+Below is the top 7 Comparision between Machine Learning and Predictive Analytics:

-Below is the detailed explanation of Machine Learning vs Predictive Analytics
+Below is the detailed explanation of Machine Learning and Predictive Analytics.

 |Machine Learning||Predictive Analytics|